jwcook23/udacity_data_engineering/cloud_data_warehouses/README.md

     TODO: The data is first loaded into staging tables to leverage the database engine's ability to join data from files in both log_data and event_data.

-    TODO: parallel loading is used to increase the speed of loading data
+    TODO: is parallel loading being peformed?
+    TODO: how many clusters should be used?

 2. Staging Table into Analytical Tables